Paginated RSS reader

 Pricing

-Read free in any browser, no account required.
 The iPhone and iPad app is free to try for 14 days, then a single $9.99 purchase — no subscription, ever.
+Prefer the browser?
+The full reader is free on the web, no account required.

 Web